sjbennett123/gloryforthefist/content/rules/_index.md

 ### Monster Size

 All monsters are the size of the NPC or physical representation playing the part.
-There are not any 9 foot tall trolls unless there is a 9 foot tall NPC playing the part or a 9 foot tall apparatus built for that purpose.
+There are no 9-foot-tall trolls unless there is a 9-foot-tall NPC playing the part or a 9-foot-tall apparatus built for that purpose.

 ## Matters of Life and Death